andreia-oca/aflnet/tutorials/mosquitto/README.md

 # Prepare target (Mosquitto) for fuzzing

-1. The source code must be compiled with `gcov` to display code coverage.
+1. The source code must be compiled with `gcov` binds to display code coverage.

 Open `config.mk` and change these lines: